rodreeg0/Youtube-Ads-PopUp-Remover/README.md

 ![Sample Image](./images/2.png)

 ### Step three
+If you're using Firefox [follow the steps explained in the #Installing session](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)

-Go to the extensions page and click on load unpacked and select the folder with the `manifest.json` and `content.js` files.
+For Chrome and Opera go to the extensions page and click on load unpacked and select the folder with the `manifest.json` and `content.js` files.

 ![Sample Image](./images/3.png)